nyx-bot/musicAPI/README.md

 ### [GET] /search/{query}

-This endpoint is deprecated in favor of `/findMatchingSong` -- that endpoint also provides multiple results.
+This endpoint is a wrapper for the **`POST`** endpoint `/findMatchingSong`, allowing you to look up a song without needing a post request.

 ### [GET] /stream/{url}